 • Modifications of the low-pressure turbine under development

-• Manufacture of a range of low-pressure turbine parts as well as of high-pressure compressor and turbine parts and housing
+• Manufacture of a range of low-pressure turbine parts as well as of high-pressure compressor parts and high-pressure turbine parts and housing

 Partners